Are Dental Implants or Dentures the Best Option For Elderly People?

 The upper denture covers the entire roof of the mouth and therefore has much more surface area.
 Because of that, elderly folks usually have less issues with their upper dentures staying in.

-While that sounds nice, if the entire upper palate is covered with the denture it makes it harder to taste food.
 Additionally, with the upper dentures not being secured by anything makes the embarrassing moments seen on ABC’s funniest home videos that much more possible.

 Pros and Cons Of The Lower Denture

-The lower denture if fit properly gives an opposing force that allows you to at least chew your food.
 However, several studies have shown that on average a person in dentures only has about ⅕ of their natural biting force which may give you an unexpected limit to what you can eat.
-Additionally, without much coverage on the bottom jaw denture patients generally have more issues with the lower than the upper.
-Even with a large amount of denture adhesive problems still arise.

-Additional Things to Consider
+Additional Things to Consider About Dental Implants vs Dentures for Elderly People

-Caring for Dentures requires a daily commitment.
+Caring for Dentures Requires a Daily Commitment.

-If dentures are dropped onto a hard surface, or you bite down on hard food they can crack or break.
 So hands must be sure and steady when removing, cleaning, and inserting those dentures.
 You must also be aware and pay attention while eating harder foods.

 Dentures require maintenance and follow-up appointments with a dental care provider.